marciot/mac-tip/README.md

 Unmounting volumes
 ------------------

-**To avoid data corruption, you must "unmount" the cartridge prior to starting a test with TIP!**
+**To avoid data corruption, a cartridge must be unmounted prior to starting a test with TIP!**

-There is no way to unmount a cartridge (without also ejecting it) in the Finder, but you can either:
+The best way to accomplish this is to start TIP without a disk in the drive you want to test.

-1) Start TIP without a disk in the drive.
-TIP will recognize when Mac OS mounts newly inserted cartridges and will give you the choice to unmount it.
+Then, insert the cartridge at the testing screen which indicates "Awaiting media...".
+TIP will recognize it if Mac OS mounts newly inserted cartridge and will give you the choice to unmount it.

-2) Use the command console to unmount a disk **prior to** starting TIP
+Alternatively, you can use the command line to unmount a disk **prior to** starting TIP.

 <details>
-<summary>Click here to learn how to use the Command Console</summary></br>
+<summary>Click here to learn how to use the command line</summary></br>

-The Command Console shows up when you first start the program.
+The command line is accessible by selecting run "Run Command Line..." from the "Advanced" menu.
 This is a unique feature of this port and is not present in the original TIP:

 ![Command Line][mac-screenshot2]